 Presence versus Presents

-We’ve said it before and we’ll continue saying it: The greatest gift you can give your loved ones is the gift of your recovery.
+We’ve said it before and we’ll continue saying it: The greatest gift you can give your loved ones is the gift of your recovery, both during and after your time at our New Hampshire drug rehab.
 In active substance use, you may have missed years – or even decades – of seasonal celebration.
 Maybe your family spent Christmas morning wondering if you were alive.
 Perhaps you were physically present but mentally checked out.
 Don’t be discouraged if it takes time for your loved ones to trust you.
 Continue to show up and maintain your sobriety and, with each passing holiday, their faith will return.
 If it doesn’t, the passage of time will help you cultivate a family of choice.

 If you are in dire financial straits, the gift of time works just as well under the Christmas tree.
 Perhaps you can gift a talent – such as photography or carpentry – to your loved ones.
 Does your mother need help fixing something around the house?
 Would your sister love a family photo session?
 What about your spouse’s hunny-do list?
 Can you cook, bake, or fix a car?
 Could your best friend use a babysitter?
 Create a coupon book or personalized gift certificate and stick it in a holiday card.
 A quick Google search will produce free printable templates.
 Most importantly, follow through!

 Remember that experiences are much more memorable than a sweater or an electronic device.
 Your kids and spouse won’t forget a special adventure or date night.

 Santa baby, I want a yacht and really that’s not a lot

 Santa baby, so hurry down the chimney tonight…